ManuelHentschel/VSCode-R-Debugger/configuration.md

 R Files can be run by focussing a file and pressing `F5`.
 The stack view contains a single dummy frame.
 To view the variables in the global environment it is often necessary to click this frame and expand the variables view!
-This method is 'abusing' the debug adapter protocol to some extent, since the protocol is apparently not designed for ongoing interactive programming in a global workspace.
+This method is 'abusing' the debug adapter protocol to some extent, since the protocol is not designed for ongoing interactive programming in a global workspace.
 * `"file"`: Is pretty much equivalent to launching the debugger with `"workspace"` and immediately calling `.vsc.debugSource()` on a file.
 Is hopefully the behaviour expected by users coming from R Studio etc.
 * `"function"`: The above debug modes introduce significant overhead by passing all input through `eval()` etc.